andrijeski/vegan-food/quick-facts-summary.md

-This document tries to condense important parts of a vegan nutrition
+This document tries to condense important parts of a vegan nutrition (nutrition in general) for the most optimal health.

 **Vitamins**